bp91/gradle-springboot-jersey/README.md

 - Gradle
 - Spring Boot
 - Jersey framework for REST API
-- mybatis for the persistence part
+- mybatis or hibernate for the persistence part
 - AngularJS for the frontend part
 - Grunt as frontend compiler